bolidbe/macqueen/packages/mcqueen-react/README.md

 ## License

-McQueenReact is licensed under the terms of the [Apache License 2.0](LICENSE).
+McQueen React is licensed under the terms of the [Apache License 2.0](LICENSE).